RESEARCH EXPERIENCES FOR UNDERGRADUATES (REU)

 Scientific Background:

 In the Western US, many continue to face poor air quality in the summer due to both high ozone concentrations and increased aerosol loading due to wildfire smoke.
-Both increased ozone and aerosol concentrations have been linked to increased instances of respiratory illness.
+Increased ozone and aerosol concentrations have been linked to increased instances of respiratory and cardiovascular hospitalizations.
+As the Western U.S. experiences rapid population growth and increases in fire activity, exposure of Americans to adverse air quality from wildfire smoke will become an increasing concern, and duration of exposure and resulting impact on the health system.
+Increase wildfires should be viewed as a merging public health threat.

 The REU student will work closely with the Hallar Aerosol Research Team (HART) to investigate aerosol loading associated with wildfire smoke in Utah.
-There are two objectives for this summer project.
+There are two objectives for this summer project: 1.
+Participation in collecting data via the Salt Lake City Summer Ozone Study.
+2. Working with a team to link environmental data and health data.

 2021 - 2024 REALM Research Experience for Undergraduates